Unleash/unleash-proxy/README.md

 # The Unleash Proxy

-The Unleash Proxy simplifies integration with frontend & native applications running in the context of a specific user.
-The Unleash proxy sits between the proxy SDK and the
-Unleash API and ensures that your internal feature toggle configuration is not exposed to the world.
+The Unleash proxy offers a way to use Unleash in client-side applications, such as single-page and native apps.

+The Unleash proxy sits between the Unleash API and your client-side SDK and does the evaluation of feature toggles for your client-side SDK.
+This way, you can keep your configuration private and secure, while still allowing your client-side apps to use Unleash's features.

-The proxy offers:
+The proxy offers three important features:

-- **High performance** - a single proxy instance can handle thousands req/s, and can be horizontally scaled.
-- **Privacy for end-users** - Your end users are not exposed to the unleash API and can be hosted by you This ensures no user data (userId, IPs, etc) is shared.
-- **Secure** - It is controlled by you, and can hosted on your domain.
-In addition no feature toggle configuration is shared with the user, only evaluated toggles.

-You can read more about [the proxy in our documentation](https://docs.getunleash.io/sdks/unleash-proxy)
+- **Performance**: The caches all features in memory and can run close to your end-users.
+A single instance can able to handle thousands of requests per second, and you can easily scale it by adding additional instances.
+- **Security**: The proxy evaluates the features for the user on the server-side and by default only exposes results for features that are **enabled** for the specific user.
+No feature toggle configuration is ever shared with the user.
+- **Privacy**: If you run the proxy yourself, Unleash will never get any data on your end-users: no user ids, no IPs, no nothing.

+---

+💡 **Why would you not want to expose your Unleash configuration**

+The way Unleash works, you can add all kinds of data to feature strategies and constraints.
+For instance, you might show a feature only to a specific subset of user IDs; or you might have a brand new and unannounced new feature with a revealing name.

+If you just sent the regular Unleash client payload to your client-side apps, all of this — the user IDs and the new feature names — would be exposed to your users.

+---

 ## Run The Unleash Proxy

 The Unleash proxy is a small stateless HTTP application you run.
 The only requirement is that it needs to be able to talk with the Unleash API (either Unleash OSS or Unleash Hosted).

 ### Run with Docker

 The easies way to run Unleash is via Docker.
 We have published a [docker image on docker hub](https://hub.docker.com/r/unleashorg/unleash-proxy/).

 **Step 1: Pull**